Tocoi Creek High School

-Tocoi Creek High School (TCHS) is a new public high school in the World Golf Village census-designated place, in north central area of St. Johns County, Florida near St. Augustine.
+Tocoi Creek High School (TCHS) is a public high school in the World Golf Village census-designated place, in north central area of St. Johns County, Florida near St. Augustine.
 It is part of the St. Johns County School District and opened to students for the 2021-22 academic year.

-World Golf Village is zoned to Tocoi Creek.
+World Golf Village and the Silverleaf Community are zoned to Tocoi Creek.

 Overview

 TCHS operated with students in grades 9-11 for its first year in 2021-22, and has offered grade 12 since the following academic year.
 Three career academy labs, which focus on healthcare, emerging technologies, and construction management, are available along with a dual enrollment program to earn college credits through St. Johns River State College.
 The school also offers Advanced Placement coursework.

 The school has an established full performance band, orchestra, and jazz ensembles and hosts theatrical productions in its dedicated auditorium.

 With the addition of TCHS, the school district adjusted attendance zoning so some students who previously attended Allen D. Nease High School and Bartram Trail High School will instead attend the new school.
-The primary feeder schools are Pacetti Bay Middle School and Mill Creek Academy.
+The primary feeder schools are Pacetti Bay Middle School, Mill Creek Academy, and by the 2028-2029 school year, Magnolia Oaks Academy.